MfurayaseD/Davis-me/README.md

 3. Encrypts the contents of the user file and stores the result in system.txt
 4. Decrypts the contents of system.txt

-Two files with the names system.txt and user.txt should be stored together with the main code in one folder to get the expected output.
 The encryption used is columnar transposition, a technique for encryption used by the US Army in world war I.

 Columnar Transposition works by taking a key.
 The key is used for both encryption and decryption.
 For example: